Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

-The Kepler and TESS (Transiting Exoplanet Survey Satellite) photometric lightcurves act as ideal datasets for testing our ARIMA-Nested Sampling framework owing to their long and regular cadences with minimal systematics noise.
-In this subsection, we present the results of applying our model selection methodology to photometric lightcurves of two targets observed by Kepler and TESS - KIC 12008916 and Ross 176, respectively.
+The Kepler and TESS (Transiting Exoplanet Survey Satellite) photometric light curves act as ideal datasets for testing our ARIMA-Nested Sampling framework owing to their long and regular cadences with minimal systematics noise.
+In this subsection, we present the results of applying our model selection methodology to photometric light curves from the Kepler and TESS missions.
+We focus on analysing the light curves of three distinct astrophysical systems: a low-luminosity red giant -- KIC 12008916, an active G-type star hosting a hot Jupiter -- Kepler 17, and two distinct quasars observed by TESS -- 3C 273 and S4 0954+65.